Tellusant/docs/articles-posts/triple-a.md

 <img  src="assets/images/tellusant-triple-a-1.svg" width="500" alt="">
 </p>

-- The graph above illustrates the concept.The addressable market is the unconstrained market size if all relevant consumers had access to the product and were buying it.
-Relevant consumers are those within a certain income bracket and demographic profile.
+The graph above illustrates the concept.
+- The addressable market is the unconstrained market size if all relevant consumers had access to the product and were buying it.
+Relevant consumers are, e.g., parents of children age 0-4 for diapers; adults over the legal drinking age for alcoholic products, people living under wintry conditions for snow tires.
-- However, limits to distribution coverage reduces the market.
-- The available market takes this into account.
-It represents the market potential in those areas where the product is available.
-- Even though the product is available, it may not be in demand.
-For example, people may not be aware of it.
+- The available market takes is the part of this market where people can afford the product.
+To understand this, it is necessary to know how many people have a certaion income, and their age distribution.
+Companies do not have this information, but it can easily be retieved from telluBase.
 - The actual market is what people truly consume.
+This is what companies typically look at without knowing what the latent potentisl is.
+We recommend understanding the Addressable-Available-Actual metrics before making plans for the actual market.
+Perhaps the actual market can be expanded significantly if certaion actions are taken to unlock it?

 With the Triple-A method, it is possible to pinpoint where the growth opportunities lie.